Police-Data-Accessibility-Project/pdap.io/content/pages/1-index.md

 template: "page"
 hero:
   title: A source of truth for police data
-  message: There are about 18,000 police organizations, and each has a unique way to data public.
+  message: There are about 18,000 police organizations, and each has a unique way to make data public.
 This means that, effectively, the data is not public.
 We can make it public by consolidating it.
   background: ../assets/img/heroback.png
   image: ../assets/img/pdap_logo_final.svg
   links: